 Each node is configured with a unique, permanently assigned private address.
 This address is configured by the operating system.
 This address uniquely identifies a physical node in the cluster and is the address that CTDB daemons will use to communicate with the CTDB daemons on other nodes.

-list of private addresses for all nodes in the cluster, one
+contains the list of private addresses for all nodes in the

-per line.
-This file must be the same on all nodes in the
+cluster, one per line.
+This file must be the same on all nodes

 Private addresses should not be used by clients to connect to services provided by the cluster.

 It is strongly recommended that the private addresses are configured on a private network that is separate from client networks.
 This is because the CTDB protocol is both unauthenticated and unencrypted.
 If clients share the private network then steps need to be taken to stop injection of packets to relevant ports on the private addresses.
 It is also likely that CTDB protocol traffic between nodes could leak sensitive information if it can be intercepted.

 /usr/local/etc/ctdb/nodes for a four node

 Public addresses are used to provide services to clients.
 Public addresses are not configured at the operating system level and are not permanently associated with a particular node.
 Instead, they are managed by CTDB and are assigned to interfaces on physical nodes at runtime.

 The CTDB cluster will assign/reassign these public addresses across the available healthy nodes in the cluster.
 When one node fails, its public addresses will be taken over by one or more other nodes in the cluster.
 This ensures that services provided by all public addresses are always available to clients, as long as there are nodes available capable of hosting this address.

 each node.
 This file contains a list of the public addresses